-To request an assessment of your office, workspace or specific job duties, please use the link below.
+To request an assessment of your office, workspace or for specific job duties or to request access to VelocityEHS® Office Ergonomics, please use the "Request an Assessment" link below.

 EHS maintains a lending library with equipment, hardware and furniture available for employee trial use of up to 30 days.
 Lending library items include:

 - Lumbar Supports and Seat Cushions